microsoft/vcpkg-docs/vcpkg/users/triplets.md

 This field is optional.

-This is for example required if files defined in `VCPKG_MESON_(NATIVE|CROSS)_FILE(_RELEASE|_DEBUG)?` should be part of the calculated abi or if files are included in the triplet/toolchain provided to vcpkg and those files should take part in the abi hash.
+This is necessary in scenarios where additional files modify the package contents and should be included in the ABI hash calculation, for example:

+* Files that are included (via `include(filepath)`) in custom triplets and toolchains.
+* Files that are defined in `VCPKG_MESON_(NATIVE|CROSS)_FILE_<CONFIG>`

-Only the contents and order of the files will be considered -- the paths themselves will not be considered.
+Only the contents and order of the files are considered, the paths of the files do not affect the ABI hash.

 ```cmake
 set(VCPKG_HASH_ADDITIONAL_FILES